wp-plugins/flyzoo/readme.txt

 [Click here to reset your password>>](http://www.flyzoo.co/support/passwordrecovery)

-= Will the chat slow down my site? =
+= Will this chat slow down my site? =

 No, the chat is loaded asynchronously after the main content and our servers will handle all the chat workload.